 Redis version 5.0.x is included in the default Ubuntu 20.04 repositories.
 To install it run the following command:

-Once the installation is completed, Redis service will start automatically.
-To check the status of the service enter the following command:
+Once the installation is completed, the Redis service will start automatically.
+To check the status of the service enters the following command:

 Next, open up the Redis configuration file with your preferred text editor:

-Update the following values in Redis configuration file according to your requirement.
-You can increase max memory limit as per available on your server:
+Update the following values in the Redis configuration file according to your requirement.
+You can increase the max memory limit is available on your server: